Program overview

 Program Overview

-Sheridan’s Educational Support diploma program is designed to prepare students for a rewarding career in educational settings, specifically focusing on supporting students with special needs.
-This program equips you with the necessary skills and competencies to assist students with disabilities and those with Individual Education Plans (IEPs).
-You will learn to foster social inclusion and work collaboratively within special education teams, ensuring a safe and professional environment that promotes the well-being of all students.
-The program emphasizes practical experience through field placements, allowing you to apply your knowledge in real-world settings.
+Sheridan’s Educational Support diploma program is designed to prepare you for a rewarding career in educational settings, specifically focusing on supporting students with special needs.
+This program equips you with the necessary competencies to assist students with disabilities and those with Individual Education Plans (IEPs), ensuring a safe and professional environment that promotes their well-being.
+Throughout the program, you will learn to support students academically, behaviorally, and personally, fostering social inclusion and working collaboratively within special education teams.

 Program Structure

-• Field placements in Semesters 2, 3, and 4, arranged by Sheridan, where students support special needs students in classrooms.
+• Field placements in Semesters 2, 3, and 4, where students gain hands-on experience supporting students with special needs.

 • Access to experienced professors with specialized graduate degrees in the field of special education.